roydegeest/rakwireless-docs/docs/en-us/quick-start/rak5010/quick-start-guide.md

   _blank
 />

-:::tip Note:
+:::tip 📝 NOTE:
-:pencil: This device released by RAKwireless is already pre-loaded with its latest firmware upon manufacturing.
+ This device released by RAKwireless is already pre-loaded with its latest firmware upon manufacturing.
 If you want to have your device's firmware burned or upgraded, please refer to the documentations below:
 1. [Burning the Firmware](burning-the-firmware)
 2. [Upgrading Firmware through DFU Over BLE](upgrading-firmware)
 :::